eganbat/slot-machine/readme.md

-For my first project, I have built a simple slot-machinegame with a fun and colorful theme.
+For my first project, I have built a simple slot-machine game with a fun and colorful theme.
 There are three reels/boxes with values of cherry, lemon,and watermelon.
 Each image of the value will appear randomly per box.
 In this game, the logic is plain simple as if a player matches the same value in all three boxes, he or she wins instantly.
 In other words,
     If a result of box one’s value matches with the result of box two’s and three’s values “You have won” text appears